dashkite/atlas/README.md

 npm i @dashkite/atlas
 ```

+## Usage

+### ATLAS_CONDITIONS

+Set the `ATLAS_CONDITIONS` environment variable to set the import conditions that Atlas uses to determine the path for an import map.

 ## Status

 Atlas is experimental and under active development.
-You should probably not use it in production.
+You probably not use it in production.

 ## Resources